PyXRD is a python implementation of the matrix algorithm developed for the X-ray diffraction analysis of disordered lamellar structures

 Mac OS X

-Currently no support is given for Mac's.
-The main problem is getting PyGTK
+Currently no support is given for iOS.
+If anyone is interested in getting this

 Release history Release notifications

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.